berkhanozen/ExplodeTheBall/README.md

-# RocketToBall
+# Explode The Ball
-Fly a rocket and destroy the ball.
+Fly a rocket and explode the ball.